StanislasRigal/Rapid-structural-network-changes-in-bird-communities/README.md

 ### Folder structure

-`output`: provides intermediate datasets contructed along the analysis `raw_data`: contains the initial datasets used to run the whole analysis `function_XXX.R`: scripts of functions for the analysis `packages.R`: R packages requiered
+`output`: provides intermediate datasets contructed along the analysis `raw_data`: contains the initial datasets used to run the whole analysis that came from the French Breeding Bird Survey (STOC-EPS https://www.vigienature.fr/fr/suivi-temporel-des-oiseaux-communs-stoc)
+`function_XXX.R`: scripts of functions for the analysis `packages.R`: R packages requiered
 `main_code.md`: R script with explanations

 ### File formats

-Raw data are provided both in `csv` and `rds`.
+Raw data are provided both in `csv` (and zipped csv) and `rds`.
 Output data are in `rds` and can be used in R.

 ## Usage

-Please refer to the`main_code.md` file for usage details.
+Please refer to the`main_code.Rmd` file for usage details.

 ## License